antonioscalaunina/pyANTI-FASc/README.md

 - visualize slip and rake maps through the GeoJSON output files
 - optionally generate, visualize and export HTML interactive maps

+*Note that to access to the notebooks you should enter in the folder `bin`*

 ---

 ## 🧩 Workflow structure